-- The maximum number of panels in series is five
+- The maximum number of panels connected in series is five

-- The amount of parallel groups are limited by the regulator maximum.
+- The number of parallel groups is limited by the regulator maximum.

-- The same pros and cons as earlier described regarding parallel vs. serial connections applies here as well.
+- The same pros and cons as earlier described regarding parallel vs. serial connections apply here as well.

 - Use a balanced symmetrical setup.

 - Main cables should have a sufficient cross area.

 - The Same size and model solar panel should be used.

 - One by-pass diode needs to be installed per each panel (JBox models already got this).

 - For each serial group, one fuse should be present.
 The fuse rating should be according to Ioc printed on the backside of one of the panels multiplied with 1.25. (for example 6×1.25=7.5, then choose 8A Fuses).

 The Fuses replace blocking diodes traditionally used.
 The choice of fuses will improve production compared to using blocking diodes.